qliu95114/demystify/network/tshark_samples.md

 nnnnn starts at 00000 and increments for each file YYYYMMDDHHMMSS is the timestamp of the first packet in the new file

-## Sample Ten - find out all ICMP traffic from 250GB trace file, and analyze
+## Sample Ten - Find out all ICMP traffic from a 1000+ (459GB) trace file and analyze it.

-I got into a situation today where I had to review over 1002 pcap files (total 459GB) to detect review ICMP traffic.
+I found myself in a situation today where I had to review over 1002 pcap files (total 459GB) to review ICMP traffic."
+I hope that helps!
+Let me know if you have any other questions.

 ``` bash
 rem - for one file